timjogorman/RicherEventDescription/guidelines.md

 INT is used in situations where there may be a series of smaller events within a single EVENT, rather than a single, constant event.
-Those events are usually marked with words like ``intermittently'' or ``occasionally'', and when such phrasing is used, the EVENT is marked as INT.
+Those events are usually marked with words like "intermittently" or "occasionally", and when such phrasing is used, the EVENT is marked as INT.
 These indicate that, for instance, the patient has had vomiting since a certain time, but he/she has not been vomiting 24/7 since that point.